What is hydrocortisone?

 - A suppository, cream, or foam used in the rectum

-Possible side effects (by mouth and IV forms)
+Possible side effects of hydrocortisone (by mouth and IV forms)

 - Irritated stomach (burning)